Ethernet technology has grown through the years to become a highly popular, industry-standard in electronic communications.

 SDN Ethernet is a delivery method that rides on an MPLS backbone.
 (MPLS stands for Multiprotocol Label Switching, a high-performance transportation protocol.)

-The company isn’t alone in offering Ethernet service to businesses and institutions.
+The company isn’t alone in offering Ethernet services to businesses and institutions.
 In addition to its high-quality and expanding network, the company’s competitive advantages include a well-trained staff with 25 years of experience in modern communications technology.

 Scalability among key benefits